Skip to Content

 Topgolf’s 2-level Hideaway Pool.

-Sahara: The Azilo Ultra Pool is best described as a “miniature Stadium Swim” and offers free entry daily to anyone over the age of 21.
-A cover charge is required for certain events/holidays – Make sure you check their calendar!
+Sahara: The Pool (formerly known as the Azilo Ultra Pool) is best described as a “mini Stadium Swim” and offers free entry daily to anyone 21+ (select days will have a cover charge).

 The Moroccan-themed space has a 240-foot TV screen and is more of a party destination, often featuring live DJs.